-Regional Aviation Management Supplements (Regional Aviation Management Plan) defines the aviation program within Pacific Southwest Region.
+The NASMP, augmented with the regional supplement to the NASMP, define the aviation program within the Southern Region.
 The operational policies and methods used are intended to be consistent with national policy and pertinent Federal Aviation Regulations (FARs).
-The Regional Aviation Safety and Management Plan addresses where the Region has established more restrictive and conservative operational and safety policies than those established at the National level..
+The regional supplement to the NASMP addresses where the region has established more restrictive and conservative operational and safety policies than those established at the national level.
+The regional supplement to the NASMP also identifies the responsibilities of the Regional Aviation Program Managers, identifies each position within the organization, and lists tasks and responsibilities.

-The NASMP, will serve as the Regional Aviation Management Plan, is to be used by the forests, in conjunction with specific Forest supplements, to plan and execute aviation programs and projects.
-The Forest Supplements (Forest Aviation Plan) and the Interagency Aircraft Mishap Response Guide shall be reviewed and updated annually or when changes dictate.
+The NASMP, along with regional supplement to the NASMP, are to be used by the forests, in conjunction with specific forest supplements, to plan and execute aviation programs and projects.